The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Relation between Bruhat--Tits strata and Deligne--Lusztig varieties

 \begin{remark} We remark that when $h=n-2$, part (2) of Proposition \ref{prop:KR-DLV} agrees with the computation in the local model.
 More precisely, the special fiber of the local model $\cM^{[n-2]}_{n}$ (see Definition \ref{def:local-model} for our notation) consists of three irreducible components:

-See \cite[\S 1.5]{Yu2019} for computations.
-Following the notation in loc. cit, $\cY$ is defined as the vanishing locus of $x_1,x_2$, while $\cZ^+$ (resp. $\cZ^-$) is defined by the vanishing locus of the first (resp. second) row of $Y$, where the matrix $Y$ is defined in p.22 of loc. cit.
-In particular, the intersection $\cZ^+\cap\cZ^-$ is the vanishing locus of the entire matrix $Y$, which is the worst point.
+See \cite[\S 1.5]{Yu2019} for the relevant computations.
+Following the notation in loc.cit., $\cY$ is defined as the vanishing locus of $x_1,x_2$, while $\cZ^+$ (resp. $\cZ^-$) is defined as the vanishing locus of the first (resp. second) row of $Y$, where the matrix $Y$ is defined in p.22 of loc. cit.
+In particular, the intersection $\cZ^+\cap\cZ^-$ is the vanishing locus of the entire matrix $Y$, which represents the worst point.